Jake-L-Git/Hybrid-Block-Encryption-Algorithm-Machine/README.md

 # Hybrid-Block-Encryption-Algorithm-Machine
 This project involves implementing a given encryption and decryption algorithm, ensuring secure message transmission between users.
 I have created an application that takes in a user's name, a chosen key, and a message, and displays the steps/processes of encryption, as well as the final encryption method.
 This project was constructed with a series of function that utilize many loops, including many nested loops, as well as many large lists.
-This allows us to very clearly follow the process of the encryption step by step.
+This allows us to very clearly follow the process of the encryption step by step (despite not being the most efficient implementation).
 <br/>
 <br/>
 <p align="center">